garazdawi/garazdawi.github.io/README.md

 * Github actions auto-deploy
 * Better downloads integrated with versions tree
 * Review HTML and CSS styling
   * use sass
   * update bootstrap version
 * Migrate all news to markdown
-* Fix links in blog excerpts

 ## License